Agenda & Reading List: Workshop and discussion on India’s Data Protection Law; Jan 9, 2020, Delhi #Ad

 - 01:00 PM – 02:15 PM: Session 1: Users & Data Fiduciaries

-- Speakers: Nehaa Chaudhuri (Ikigai Law), Arjun Sinha (AP & Partners), Kriti Trehan (Panag & Babu Law Offices)
+- Speakers: Nehaa Chaudhari (Ikigai Law), Arjun Sinha (AP & Partners), Kriti Trehan (Panag & Babu Law Offices)

-- Speakers: Nehaa Chaudhuri (Ikigai Law), Arjun Sinha (AP & Partners), Kriti Trehan (Panag & Babu Law Offices)
+- Speakers: Nehaa Chaudhari (Ikigai Law), Arjun Sinha (AP & Partners), Kriti Trehan (Panag & Babu Law Offices)

 - 02:30 PM – 03:45 PM: Session 2: Data Protection Authority